-Fallout 4 mods are available for Xbox One and PlayStation 4 there are a number of mods we think you should try out on Xbox One and PS4 right now.
+Fallout 4 mods are available for Xbox One and PlayStation 4 and there are nearly two hundred mods we think you should try out on Xbox One and PS4 right now.

 Bethesda’s kept that promise with six Fallout 4 DLC add-ons and the release of Fallout 4 mods for PC and Xbox One.

-In late 2016, after a long wait, Fallout 4 PlayStation 4 mods finally became available and there are now hundreds to choose from.
+In late 2016, after a long wait, Fallout 4 PlayStation 4 mods finally arrived and there are now hundreds to choose from.

 Once you get the latest Fallout 4 updates installed, you can head to the Mods section in the main menu and peruse through a large catalog of official modifications that can change your game in a number of different ways.

 From new weapons to small tweaks, the Fallout 4 mod marketplace is full of options for your console of choice.